rcky844/knowledge-handbook/Chemistry/Industrial Chemistry/Green chemistry.md

     Example: leakages, explosions, fires

 12. **Maximizing atom economy**
-    Atom economy is based on the 100% conversion from reactants to products.
+    Atom economy is based on the <u>100% conversion from reactants to products</u>.
     $\text{Atom economy} = {\text{mass of atoms in desired product} \over \text{total mass of atoms in the reactants used}} \times 100\%$

 > **Note**: